Scott L. Campbell

 Co-Founder & Vice Chairman of the Board

 Mr. Campbell, a founding shareholder of ARC, is an international energy policy expert, former CEO of an international energy consulting firm, and a former senior U.S. Department of Energy official.
-Mr. Campbell is currently Managing Director of the Washington Office of Baker Donelson, a national law and public policy firm, and Director of the Howard Baker Forum, the public and international affairs affiliate of Baker Donelson.
-He also chairs the U.S. – Japan Roundtable on Nuclear Energy Cooperation.
+Mr. Campbell is the immediate former Managing Director of the Washington Office of Baker Donelson, a national law and public policy firm, and is currently the firm's Senior Strategic Advisor for Government Relations & Public Policy.
+He is also President of the Howard Baker Forum, the public and international affairs affiliate of Baker Donelson, and the Director of the U.S. – Japan Roundtable on Nuclear Energy Cooperation.

 Previously, Mr. Campbell co-founded and served as CEO of Washington Policy & Analysis Inc., an international energy-consulting firm, for eighteen years before its sale to the Informa Group, a business information and publishing company traded on the London Stock Exchange.
 From 2001 to 2004, Mr. Campbell originated and led the development team for the vigilance vessel profiling system, a terrorism risk management system employed by the U.S. Coast Guard, U.S. Navy, Scotland Yard and other government entities to reduce the risk of terrorism presented by commercial shipping.
 He also originated and developed with the Centre for the Study of Terrorism and Political Violence at St. Andrews University, an internet-based distance learning program in counter terrorism studies for law enforcement and military used around the world today.
 Additionally, Mr. Campbell served as a consultant to the senior management team at Sandia National Laboratories, and to its Global Nuclear Energy Futures program.
 He also served as Director of Policy, Planning and Analysis at the U.S. DOE.